Agrobiodiversity Summer School 2021

 The Summer School is a collaboration between different universities and research institutes in Slovenia, Spain, Hungary and Switzerland and will take place every year at a different location.

 The Agrobiodiversity Summer School consists of a preparatory phase and a 10-days study week.
-In the preparatory phase (April-July 2021) you will elaborate on a core aspect of agrobiodiversity and conduct a case study related to the local agrobiodiversity of your home country or place of study.
+In the preparatory phase (April-August 2021) you will elaborate on a core aspect of agrobiodiversity and conduct a case study related to the local agrobiodiversity of your home country or place of study.
 You will report the results of this phase in our online agrobiodiversity wiki and present it during the study week.
-In 2021, the 10-days study week will take place in the mountainous area of Switzerland (Wergenstein) in July or August.
+In 2021, the 10-days study week will take place in the mountainous area of Switzerland (Wergenstein) from August 29th to September 8th.
 After successful completion of the course, you will be awarded 4 ECTS.

 Participation Fee: Accommodation, food and excursions will be arranged for you.
 However, all participants will have to make a contribution of CHF 250.

-Travel: Participants based within Europe are responsible for their own travel arrangements and payments to get to the venue.
+Travel: Participants are responsible for their own travel arrangements and payments to get to the venue.
 We encourage you to travel by train and bus.
-For participants from outside Europe, we will make travel arrangements and travel expenses will be covered.

 Please contact us (email@example.com) if you have any questions related to the Agrobiodiversity Summer School or the application procedure.